Let me ask you a question:

 The problem with this search for higher ground was that my business was stagnating.
 Every time I sought out that next big thing – whether that was exploring a new social media platform, learning about a new SEO tactic, or trying out a new technology – I took my eyes off the big goals I had for my business.
 It was time I stole from my business.
 Time that could have been spent working on tasks that I knew from experience could help my business thrive.

-So that’s what I refer to as chasing shadows.
 It’s part of our nature as humans to want to strive to do better.
 And it isn’t always a bad thing.
 You do need to progress your business.
 You do need to be learning, improving and striving for something better.
 But if this habit is left unchecked, it can hinder the progress you make on your business on a day-to-day basis.